 Part-time learning means that you are able to have a job and earn a living while working towards your NSC at the same time.
 It might take a bit longer for you to complete your studies, but at the end of the day you’ll have your qualification and some work experience to put on your CV.
 Part-time studying can either be in the form of night school – where all of your classes will be in the evenings, weekend classes – or correspondence.

-Why is Obtaining a Matric a Good Choice?
+Why is Obtaining a Matric Certificate a Good Choice?

 The NSC qualification is the foundation to all of your future learning and will make you a much more competitive member of the working world.
 Completing Matric outside of high school gives you the opportunity to tailor the way you work towards this qualification to suit your needs.
 While still achieving the same level of qualification that you would if you were doing it through a traditional high school.
 Passing your NSC exams outside of high school means that you are giving yourself the foundation you need to pursue your academic goals, and to enter into South Africa’s workforce as an educated, motivated and competitive member of society.